uio-bmi/immuneML/docs/source/galaxy.rst

 Once an immuneML dataset has been created in Galaxy, immunology experts without machine learning background can follow these instructions:

-- :ref:`How to train immune repertoire classifiers using the simple Galaxy interface`
+- :ref:`How to train immune repertoire classifiers using the easy Galaxy interface`

-- :ref:`How to train immune receptor classifiers using the simple Galaxy interface`
+- :ref:`How to train immune receptor classifiers using the easy Galaxy interface`

-Alternatively, CLI equivalent tools based on the YAML specification can be run using the following instructions
+Alternatively, CLI equivalent tools based on the YAML specification can be run using the following instructions:

 - :ref:`How to train ML models in Galaxy`